Turkish PM throws weight behind Arab cause

 Erdogan's tour will include Tunisia and Libya, which have all witnessed the fall of entrenched leaders to grassroots revolts this year, challenging the old order across the region.

 "Erdogan, Erdogan!" cheered a group of demonstrators as the Turkish prime minister left the headquarters of the Arab League in Cairo where he had been speaking.
-They were calling for change in Syria, whose military is trying to crush an uprising.
+They were calling for change in Syria, whose military is trying to stamp out popular unrest.

 Displaying a populist touch, Erdogan stopped and shook the demonstrators' hands.

 Palestinians will bid for full membership of the United Nations later this month, a move opposed by the United States, which has a veto.
-Arab states endorsed it at the Cairo meeting, where Erdogan accused the United States of being biased and urged it to reconsider.
+Arab states endorsed it at the Cairo meeting.

-"The United States should reconsider the statement it made in relation to the bid Palestine is going to make to the United Nations.
-This prejudice is not befitting to the foreign policy of a country like the United States," he said.

 Erdogan said Turkey offered its help to Arab nations facing turmoil but, in an apparent reference to Syria, he said some had turned down the offer.